Adapting Programs to Better Serve Students

 In 2017, American Bar Association (ABA) announced a novel Washington State certification program, the Limited License Legal Technician (LLLT).
 This new program made the UW Certificate in Paralegal Studies well-positioned to attract prospective students because it was the only paralegal studies program with a pipeline to the family law course taught by UW Law School and required by the LLLT.

 However, when aligning the UW Certificate in Paralegal Studies to the new LLLT program, UW Continuum College had to eliminate their successful asynchronous online cohort since the ABA didn’t recognize the legitimacy of online education.
-Instead of one online and one classroom cohort per year, the program adopted two overlapping classroom cohorts (fall and spring quarters) per year.
+Instead of one online and one in-person cohort per year, the program adopted two overlapping in-person cohorts (fall and spring quarters) per year.
 Then in early 2021 the LLLT program was canceled, negating the reason for the restructuring.

 In addition, the demand for social change that took place during the pandemic necessitated the adoption of a more inclusive approach to instructor hiring and student acceptance.
 Because the pandemic caused many people to lose their jobs, the program’s cost hit its unemployed students even harder.
 It quickly became clear that the UW Certificate in Paralegal Studies needed to adapt again.